MethodicalAcceleratorDesign/MAD-NG/docs/source/functions.rst

 Generic Real-like Functions
 ---------------------------

 Real-like generic functions forward the call to the method of the same name from the first argument when the latter is not a :type:`number`.
-The optional argument :var:`r_` represents a destination for results with reference semantic, i.e. avoiding memory allocation, which is ignored by results with value semantic.
+The optional argument :var:`r_` represents a destination placeholder for results with reference semantic, i.e. avoiding memory allocation, which is ignored by results with value semantic.
 The C functions column lists the C implementation used when the argument is a :type:`number` and the implementation does not rely on the standard :code:`math` module.

 ===============================  =======================================================  =============
 Functions                        Return values                                            C functions